Etv500/AutoArchivingTool/README.md

 You can download the project and import it as an existing Maven project or if you just want to use the program you can run the .jar simply by double clicking it.
 Note that you will need all the files to be in the same folder where the .jar is located as all the paths are based on the location of it.
 You will also need JDK installed on your machine (version 8u251)

-Ideas for future development includes variable time periods for automated running (currently can only set to run at specified time every 24h), improve GUI, improve user-program interaction.
+Ideas for future development includes variable time periods for automated running (currently can only set to run at specified time every 24h), improve GUI, improve user-program interaction, unlock machine at scheduled time automatically.
 These were not realized because of time constraints and because the milestones looked for were achieved.